Skip to main content

 npx checkly deploy

 The Monitoring as Code workflow is by default AI-native because LLMs are excellent at writing and editing Checkly constructs code and modern AI agents can execute CLI commands easily.
-You only need to provide the necessary context about Checkly and your monitoring setup to your AI agent of choice.
+Provide the necessary Checkly context and let your AI agent of choice do the rest.

 Create new checks, alert channels or other constructs

-“Can you create a new BrowserCheck monitoring example.com
+“Can you set up a new BrowserCheck for example.com?”

 Bulk-update your monitoring resources